Oroville, California: Oroville Dam crisis

 On February 7, 2017, after heavy rains, a defect formed in a spillway of Oroville Dam.
 For the first time since its construction, the secondary spillway was overtopped on February 11.
 Shortly after being put into service, this structure began to show signs of being undermined, raising fears of catastrophic failure.
 Owing to their inability to predict the continued safety of this spillway, the Butte County Sheriff ordered evacuations of downstream residents from Butte, Sutter, and Yuba counties.

-Camp Fire

-In November 2018, Oroville was threatened by the Camp Fire.

 COVID-19

 In November 2021, citing alleged federal and state overreach during the COVID-19 pandemic, the Oroville city council passed a resolution declaring the city as its own "Constitutional Republic" and refused to enforce federal orders that it said violated its citizens' rights.

 The resolution to declare the town a constitutional republic was an attempt to limit state and federal restrictions related to the COVID-19 pandemic in California.
 One rural law expert stated that the designation was unclear and would not operate to shield the city from following state and federal laws.